AWegnerGitHub/awegnergithub.github.io-content/2022_12_20_play_with_chatgpt_and_pf_api.md

 public locations in the United States.
 But it will also return locations outside of the United States too.
 This is a much larger result set than I was looking for.

 A developer should be able to catch this during testing and realize that the code is incorrect.
-However, ChatGPT has a tendancy to write responses in a very confident manner.
+However, ChatGPT has a tendency to write responses in a very confident manner.
 This one is no exception.

 ## Finding a specific POP location